 Regardless of the suspected cause, all concerns about the wellbeing of a child (or an unborn child) should be taken seriously and acted upon.
 This includes concerns about the wellbeing of a child, which does not appear to be the result of abuse.

 In addition to reporting and referring wellbeing concerns to relevant authorities, you also have a duty of care to ensure that children feel safe and supported at your service.
-See:
+For more information, visit

 In this section